vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 It's not possible to cancel the remaining reservation after a partial capture through Vipps, but when the payment is confirmed in the bank (normally 2-3 days later), the money will automatically be available to the customer.

+# Is there an API for retrieving information about a Vipps user?

+No. Vipps users have not consented to Vipps providing any information to third parties, and Vipps does not allow it.
+There is no API to look up a user's address, retrieve a user's purchases, etc.

 # I have initiated an order but I can't find it!